Shortsub/report/SECURITY.md

 After fixing the needed parts in the software, a decision will be made if this issue will be

-1. published with CVE
-2. published without CVE
+* published with CVE, published without CVE or kept private.
-3. or kept private